SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

     *.mtar
     mta_archives/
+    mta.yaml
     ```
 5. If your project already has a .gitignore file, ensure that the following is mentioned in it.
+Additionally if `resources/` is mentioned in the file, remove it.

 6. Now navigate to **Source Control** and choose **Initialize Repository**.
 ![initializeRepo](./cicd29.png)